MusicLIME: Explainable Multimodal Music Understanding: Methodology

 While the aforementioned approaches provide useful explanations for unimodal models, the multimodal nature of music requires an adaptation that can capture the intricate interplay between its different modalities.
-To address this limitation, we created \textsc{MusicLIME}, an extension of the LIME \textsc{framework} specifically tailored for multimodal music understanding models.
-An overview of \textsc{MusicLIME} is shown in Figure~\ref{fig:multimodal_explanations_pipeline}. \textsc{MusicLIME} processes the two modalities separately before integrating them For the audio modality, our approach builds on \textsc{AudioLIME} by splitting the input into temporal segments and further decomposing each segment into its constituent sources.
-However, we enhance the source separation process by utilizing the open-unmix model (UMX)~\cite{umx}, which provides improved separation quality compared to the original \textsc{AudioLIME} method measured in the \textsl{MUSDB18} \cite{MUSDB18} dataset.
+To address this limitation, we created \textsc{MusicLIME}, an extension of the \textsc{LIME} \textsc{framework} specifically tailored for multimodal music understanding models. \textsc{MusicLIME} is designed to explain how both audio and lyrical features interact and contribute to a model’s predictions, offering a more comprehensive view of the decision-making process in music classification tasks.
+An overview of \textsc{MusicLIME} is shown in Figure~\ref{fig:multimodal_explanations_pipeline}. \textsc{MusicLIME} processes the two modalities separately before integrating them.
+For the audio modality, our approach builds on \textsc{AudioLIME} by splitting the input into temporal segments and further decomposing each segment into its constituent sources.
+Additionally, our GitHub repository~\footnote{https://github.com/IamTheo2000/MusicLIME} offers the option to use Demucs, another highly regarded state-of-the-art source separation model~\cite{rouard2022hybrid}.
 Each audio instance is divided into 10 segments and split into the components: vocals, drums, bass, and other instruments.
 For the text modality, we follow an approach similar to traditional \textsc{LIME} for text, where the input is split into individual words.
 After pre-processing, the features from both modalities are encoded and concatenated into a unified feature vector, indicating the presence or absence of features.
 Following \textsc{LIME}’s methodology, we perturb this vector representation by selectively including or excluding features, allowing us to observe changes in the model’s predictions.
-Using these results, we train an interpretable liner model to approximate the multimodal model's behavior locally.
+Using these results, we train an interpretable linear model to approximate the multimodal model's behavior locally.
 This approach enables us to compute feature importance scores for both audio and text simultaneously, facilitating a direct comparison of their contributions to the model's decision-making process.